isoura4/ISROBOT/README.md

 # ISROBOT

 ISROBOT is a versatile Discord bot built with Node.js.
-It supports various commands and can be extended with additional features.
-The bot is designed to enhance your Discord server with fun and useful functionalities, such as telling jokes, managing games, and integrating with external services like Twitch and Bluesky.
+This bot adds fun and useful functionalities to your Discord server – from playing games and displaying stats to integrating with external services like Twitch and Bluesky.

 ## Table of Contents